 Quilts, like plants and recipes, are meant to be generously shared.
 And that’s what Community Quilts is all about.
 Guild members donate their time and their materials to make quilts that are given to charitable agencies in the Bloomington area and then distributed to people in need or distress.
 What a great way to reach out to the community!

-The guild donated a total of 130 quilts last year to a variety of charitable organizations, including Autumn Hills, Bell Trace, Golden Living Center, Habitat for Humanity, Indiana Department of Child Services, Meadowood, Middle Way House, New Hope Family Shelter, Susie’s Place, The Rise, Villages of Indiana, and WIC (Women Infants and Children).
+The guild donated over 100 quilts last year to a variety of charitable organizations, including Autumn Hills, Bell Trace, Golden Living Center, Habitat for Humanity, Indiana Department of Child Services, Meadowood, Middle Way House, New Hope Family Shelter, Susie’s Place, The Rise, Villages of Indiana, and WIC (Women Infants and Children).

 Need batting?
 For those who have never made a community quilt, here are a few points to know.
 The guild is fortunate to be the recipient of a $500 grant from the Harvey Foundation to help with the cost of the Community Quilts program.
 This grant comes about every third year.
 Sometimes members or former members donate goods or money for this specific purpose, also.
 The Community Quilt Grant Fund is available to members for purchasing batting for their donations.
 All you need to do is present a receipt to the treasurer for batting to be used in your community quilt project.
 For information, email: firstname.lastname@example.org.

 Once you have your quilt finished, we encourage you to bring it to show to the members during the community quilt segment of the meeting.
 We all enjoy seeing them.
 After the meeting, the Twin Lakes Stitchers bee will collect the quilts and distribute them.